EugenSong/TicTacToe/README.md

 # TicTacToe2.0

-Here's my first public project involving a console-based dynamic tic tac toe game.
+Here's my first public project involving a console-based dynamic tic tac toe game, where I first learned to implement OOP.

 Have a go at it!